pavanravva/Enhanced-MMASD/README.md

-# Introduction

-In this repository, we present a Multimodal Privacy-Preserving Dataset focused on play therapy interventions for children with ASD, along with a Multimodal Transformer Framework.
-The dataset comprises three types of data: 3D skeleton data, 3D body mesh data, and optical flow data, all extracted from video recordings of play therapy sessions between therapists and children with ASD.
-The framework is designed for two key tasks: action classification and ASD identification.

-The following table lists the different actions performed during therapy sessions along with the number of videos available for each action class:
+# MMASD+: A Novel Dataset for Privacy-Preserving Behavior Analysis of Children with Autism Spectrum Disorder

+This is the repository for **MMASD+**, an enhanced version of the original MMASD dataset.
+MMASD+ is a groundbreaking dataset and framework designed for the privacy-preserving analysis of behaviors in children with Autism Spectrum Disorder (ASD) during play therapy sessions.
+Unlike the original MMASD dataset, which lacked the ability to distinguish between therapists and children, MMASD+ addresses this limitation by providing clearer labeling and improved privacy measures, making it ideal for analyzing behaviors in children with ASD.

+## Dataset Overview

+The MMASD+ dataset offers three types of data:
+- **3D Skeleton Data:**  Joint coordinates captured in 3D space using the MediaPipe framework.
+- **3D Body Mesh Data:** Detailed 3D body mesh reconstructions using the Regression of Multiple People (ROMP) method.
+- **Optical Flow Data:** Motion information derived from video sequences using the Farneback algorithm.

+This repository also includes a framefork for two key tasks: classification of actions listed in the following table and ASD identification.

 | S.NO | Action Class             | No. Videos |
 |:----:|:-------------------------|-----------:|